-Key Point: If you only want to change the due date of one scheduled event and not all subsequent events, than simply change the due date of that event within the dispatch and not on the scheduled event.
+Key Point: If you only want to change the due date of one scheduled event and not all subsequent events, than simply change the due date of that specific event within the dispatch itself and not on the scheduled event.

-Key Point: If events are launching immediately upon completion you may want to consider using our "Bring Schedule Current" functionality or investigate the "Schedule History" to ensure the launch prior set point is correct.
+Key Point: If events are launching immediately upon completion, you may want to consider using our "Bring Schedule Current" functionality or investigate the "Schedule History" to ensure the launch prior set point is correct.